Global Find and Replace Rules

-As of Copado v11, the YAML editor in Copado shows and warns about tabs and white spaces, among other errors.
+The YAML editor in Copado shows and warns about tabs and white spaces, among other errors.

 A common use case for this feature is to remove offending XML tags that will make a file not deployable, see the examples below:

 - Remove all ManageSandbox user permissions from a profile, since this user permission only exists in production environments and will fail if you try to deploy it to sandboxes.